thestippe/thestippe.github.io/_posts/statistics/2023-01-10-statistics.md

-At this point, if you are not familiar with these concept, you may wonder what does probability **mean**, but this is far from being an easy question to answer, ant this is because randomness can come into many different forms.
+At this point, if you are not familiar with these concept, you may wonder what does probability **mean**, but this is far from being an easy question to answer, as randomness can come into many different forms.

 The measure of the spin of an electron is random, as quantum mechanics tells us that is intrinsically impossible to know the outcome of the experiment with.